 After breakfast we’ll visit Wupatki National Monument, listed on the National Register of Historic Places.
 The many settlement sites scattered throughout the monument were built by the Ancient Pueblo People, more specifically the Cohonina, Kayenta, and Sinagua.
 Wupatki, which was first inhabited around 500 AD, means “Tall House” in the Hopi language, and is a multistory Sinagua pueblo dwelling comprising over 100 rooms and a community room and ball court, making it the largest building for nearly 50 miles.
 We’ll discover together what their life may have been like in the high desert.
 After lunch it’s off to the Grandest Canyon of them all – the Grand Canyon!
 We’ll enjoy the remainder of the day taking it all in from many viewpoints including a visit to El Tovar.
 The wildlife in the park is amazing and photo opportunities are endless.
 We’ll head back to Flagstaff for dinner and maybe try a local brew.

 After breakfast, we’ll head up to the famous Snowbowl, located on the majestic San Francisco Peaks, the highest mountain range in the state of Arizona.
-We’ll hike and enjoy this beautiful natural setting in the Coconino National Forest.
-There still may be a trace of snow on the trail!
-After lunch, we’ll make a stop in the Lowell Observatory, established in 1894, it is among the oldest observatories in the United States.
-The Lowell was designated a National Historic Landmark in 1965.
-In 2011, the Observatory was named one of “The World’s 100 Most Important Places” by TIME.
-It was at the Lowell Observatory where the dwarf planet Pluto was discovered in 1930.
-Back to our hotel for a bit of relaxation before our Farewell Dinner.
+We’ll hike Kachina Trail and enjoy this beautiful natural setting in the Coconino National Forest.
+Gorgeous aspens, ponderosa pines and wonderful rock formations make this hike especially enjoyable.
+After lunch, we’ll head back to town for some shopping or a swim in the pool at our hotel for a bit of relaxation before our Farewell Dinner.

 Enjoy breakfast and the hotel’s amenities before your flight departure or your pre-arranged shuttle to Phoenix.